 A cluttered space leads to a cluttered mind.
 Especially if you struggle with self-discipline.
 When there’s a bunch of papers, knick-knacks, snacks, checks and other things on your desk, they will steal your attention eventually.

-The ground rules for remote work include:
+The ground rules for an organized home office include:

 - Remove all unnecessary items from the table.
 Don’t need it for work?
 Don’t need it in sight.

 - Wipe your desk from dust and dirt at least once a week.
 A messy setup will make you feel gross and unwilling to work.

 - Set up your table so that the natural light can reach you.
 It’s so much harder to stay productive when it is gloomy.
 Alternatively, choose a well-lit room as a home office space.